Variational Monte Carlo#

 g.
 Bonding#

 All of this work was to get the energy of the proton at a single bond-length.
 Now we would like to stretch (and compress) the bond and also get the energies.
-If there is a local minima at these lengths (and the energy at large separation is larger then this local minima), then we would expect that the molecule should bind.
+If there is a local minima at some value (and the energy at large separation is larger then this local minima), then the molecule should bind.

 Go ahead and compute for L=[1.0,2.0,3.0] the minima energy (optimizing for each one over all \(\alpha\) and \(\beta\)) You already have the \(L=2\) point.
-Plot this as a function of L and see if you get a local minima that would suggest bonding.
-You will probably find it useful to encapsulate the previous exercise into a function.
+Plot the best energies as a function of L and see if you get a local minima that would indicate bonding.

 You can compare it against the exact energy with